michalhercik/RecSIS/docs/data-model.md

     "string - course literature in english"
   ],
   "requirements_of_assesment": [
-    "string - course requirements of assesment in czech", "string - course requirements of assesment in english" ],
+    "string - course requirements of assessment in czech", "string - course requirements of assessment in english" ],
   "aim": [
     "string - course aim in czech",